 Significant reform has been achieved.
 Forty-five states and the District of Columbia have adopted legislation to prohibit insurers from taking domestic violence into account when deciding who to insure, how much to charge, and how much coverage to provide.
-From a national perspective, the Patient Protection and Affordable Care Act, when fully implemented, will protect victims of abuse from many adverse actions by health insurers.
+From a national perspective, the Patient Protection and Affordable Care Act protects victims of abuse from many adverse actions by health insurers and it is important to keep these protections in place.

-The new federal health care law addresses health insurance, but health insurance is only part of the picture.
+The federal health care law addresses health insurance, but health insurance is only part of the picture.
 More remains to be done to fully end insurance practices based on domestic violence in all lines of insurance.
 A comparison of the forty-five laws adopted by the states and the District of Columbia reveals enormous disparities in the scope of protection afforded.
 Comprehensive protection in all lines of insurance - life, disability, property and casualty - and in all states remains a high priority for advocacy.